-In the Southern hemisphere, influenza activity remained stable in most reporting countries with an increase in activity observed in a single country in South-East Asia.
-Influenza positivity remained elevated (>10%) in South-East Asia and Oceania.
+In the Southern hemisphere, influenza activity remained low and stable in most reporting countries with elevated positivity (>10%) observed in single countries in Eastern Africa and South-East Asia.
+Small increases in activity were observed in single countries in Eastern Africa and Oceania.
 [Figures 3 and 4]

 In the Northern hemisphere, over the past few weeks, influenza activity remained low and stable in most transmission zones.
-Influenza positivity was elevated in Central America and the Caribbean, Tropical South America, Western and Middle Africa, Northern Europe, Western, Southern and South-East Asia and percent positivity was over 30% in some countries.
-An increase in activity was observed in Central America and the Caribbean, Western, Southern and South-East Asia.
+Influenza positivity was elevated in Central America and the Caribbean, Western and Middle Africa, Western, Southern and South-East Asia and percent positivity was over 30% in a few countries.
+An increase in activity was observed in single countries in Central America and the Caribbean, Middle Africa, Northern Europe and South-East Asia.
 [Figures 3 and 4]

-In the transmission zones with elevated positivity, influenza A(H1N1)pdm09 predominated in Central America and the Caribbean, Western and Middle Africa, Northern Europe and Oceania whilst influenza A(H3N2) was the predominant circulating virus in Western, Southern Asia and South-East Asia.
-Influenza A(H1N1)pdm09 and influenza A(H3N2) were codominant in Tropical South America.
+In the transmission zones with elevated positivity, influenza A(H1N1)pdm09 predominated in Central America and the Caribbean and Middle Africa whilst influenza A(H3N2) was the predominant circulating subtype in Asia.
+Influenza A(H1N1)pdm09 and influenza A(H3N2) were codominant in Eastern and Western Africa.
 [Figures 5 and 6]